-Long story short: StocksCafe brings a comprehensive suite of features to help you manage your investments, track dividends and screen for stocks.
-The free version is excellent and the premium upgrade is well-worth the cost.
+Long story short: StocksCafe brings a comprehensive suite of features to help you manage your investments, track dividends, and screen for stocks.
+The free version is excellent and the premium upgrade is well worth the cost.

-The following content contains a non-sponsored review of my own opinions, but may contain affiliate links.
+The following content contains a non-sponsored review of my own opinions but may contain affiliate links.
 For my disclosure policies, please read them here.

 Portfolio tracking has lots of merits – as I wrote when reviewing Sharesight – it allows us to have a real-time understanding of our portfolio performance, track dividend payouts and corporate actions, and much more.

-Such information can give us a powerful understanding about our investment strategy and refine them if necessary.
+Such information can give us a powerful understanding of our investment strategy and refine them if necessary.
 Ever wondered how much dividends you received last year without looking at your SGX statement?
 Well, read on.

-My philosophy has always been that you can only manage what you measure – which is why tracking these kind of stuff is very important, although it can be quite cumbersome and mundane sometimes to manually track with spreadsheets, or worse, your notes app.
+My philosophy has always been that you can only manage what you measure – which is why tracking this kind of stuff is very important, although it can be quite cumbersome and mundane sometimes to manually track with spreadsheets, or worse, your notes app.

-We all have better things to do in life right?
+We all have better things to do in life, right?

 Ten years ago, tracking stocks or portfolio performance would be extremely painful.
-I went through that phase when I had to use multiple excel spreadsheets, manually record every dividend paid with their ex-date and record every buy/sell transaction to make sure my records are accurate.
+I went through that phase when I had to use multiple excel spreadsheets, manually record every dividend paid with their ex-date, and record every buy/sell transaction to make sure my records are accurate.

-Today, with technology advancements, better data sources and better connectivity (e.g. APIs), such routine tasks have been automated to a large extent.
+Today, with technology advancements, better data sources, and better connectivity (e.g. APIs), such routine tasks have been automated to a large extent.

-If you’re like me, and enjoy tracking, visualizing and analyzing your investment portfolio, you’d enjoy analytical solutions like StocksCafe.
+If you’re like me and enjoy tracking, visualizing, and analyzing your investment portfolio, you’d enjoy analytical solutions like StocksCafe.

 StocksCafe is one of Singapore’s most popular portfolio tracking or stock tracking platform, it has grown with lots of fanfare on local forums like hardwarezone and in the local blogging scene, for good reason.

 If you do any sort of investment, then StocksCafe will definitely be useful.
-In this review, we will do a deep dive on the functionalities within StocksCafe and hopefully guide you to see if it’s worth signing up with them.
+In this review, we will do a deep dive into the functionalities within StocksCafe and hopefully guide you to see if it’s worth signing up with them.

 The Portfolio section is sort of like the hub of all your investment reporting.

-For example, I’ve created an ETF portfolio (among my other ones such as a REIT portfolio, Fixed Income portfolio and Play portfolio) which tracks all my ETF purchases from Singapore (i.e. STI ETF) and London (VWRD, IUAG).
+For example, I’ve created an ETF portfolio (among my other ones such as a REIT portfolio, Fixed Income portfolio, and Play portfolio) which tracks all my ETF purchases from Singapore (i.e. STI ETF) and London (VWRD, IUAG).